rusqlite

 Any unbound parameters will have NULL as their value.

-This should not generally be used outside of special cases, and functions in the Statement::query family should be preferred.
+This should not generally be used outside special cases, and functions in the Statement::query family should be preferred.

 Note that if the SQL does not return results, Statement::raw_execute should be used instead.